 See figure 4b.
 Force F3 can now be divided into new components: tangential force Ft and centripetal force Fc, oriented to the direction of the ground acceleration.
 The ground-speed reduces due to the tangential component force Ft and the ground direction changes due to force Fc

 Airspeed and ground-speed components

 See figure 4b.
-Under acceleration, the airspeed V comprises, in effect, a ground speed component K and a wind speed component H. The acceleration of airspeed is the sum of the rate of increase of headwind component H and the rate of decrease of ground-velocity component K..The rate of change of airspeed is zero because the rate of increase of the headwind component dH/dt equals the rate of reduction of the component of ground-speed component dK/dt.
+Under acceleration, the airspeed V comprises, in effect, a ground speed component K and a wind speed component H. The acceleration of airspeed is the sum of the rate of increase of headwind component H and the rate of decrease of ground-velocity component K..The rate of change of airspeed is zero because the rate of increase of the headwind component dH/dt equals the rate of reduction of the ground-speed component dK/dt.